fieldtrip/website/tutorial/eeg_language.md

 _Figure 1.
 Experimental stimuli and conditions_

 Continuous EEG was registered using a 64 channel ActiCap system (Brain Products GmbH) filtered at 0.2–200 Hz and sampled at 500 Hz with the BrainVision Recorder Professional software (Brain Products GmbH).
-An [equidistant electrode cap](/assets/img/template/layout/easycapm10.png) was used to position 60 electrodes on the scalp as follows:
+An [M10 equidistant electrode cap](/assets/img/template/layout/easycapm10.mat.png) was used to position 60 electrodes on the scalp as follows:

 {% include image src="/assets/img/workshop/madrid2019/datasets/simanova_fig2.png" width="400" %}